Last updated: October 17th, 2023

 Does Lume really work for body odor?

 Yes, Lume works well for preventing body odor.
-According to Dr. Andrea Suarez, a dermatologist with twelve years of experience and an expert on skincare, the mandelic acid in Lume helps prevent the growth of odor-causing bacteria.
+According to Dr. Andrea Suarez, a dermatologist with twelve years of experience and a skincare expert, the mandelic acid in Lume helps prevent the growth of odor-causing bacteria.

 Suarez, who also has a Ph.D. in Molecular Biology, explains, “by lowering the pH of your skin… it may help facilitate the colonization of skin micro-flora that is less likely to lead to body odor.”